harmony-development/protocol/chat/v1/Permissions.md

 A role is a collection of rules, which can be assigned to users.
 These are named and coloured for aesthetic reasons.

+Each guild MUST have a default role.
+This role MUST have the ID `0`.
+The default role will not be included in `GetGuildRoles` or `GetUserRoles`.
+Clients are free to show it however they want.

 ## Overrides

 A role can also have channel and category-specific overrides, which are a collection of rules that take precedence over the guild-level set of rules.